Frédéric van Roekeghem

-Frédéric Van Roekeghem (born 1961) is a senior French health official.
+Frédéric Van Roekeghem (born 1961) is a former senior French health official who served as the director of National Insurance Fund for Salaried Workers (Cnamts) and the National Union of Health Insurance Funds (Uncam).

+Career

+In 2004, Van Roekeghem was appointed director of the cabinet of French Minister of Health Philippe Douste-Blazy.
+In this role, he was instrumental in drafting the Social Security Reform Act of 2004.

-On 22 September 2004 he was appointed General Director of the National Workers Health Insurance Fund :fr:la Caisse nationale d'assurance-maladie des travailleurs salariés (CNAMTS), replacement Daniel Lenoir, then appointed in November 2004 to be director of the overall supervising body of the three National health insurance funds. :fr:Union nationale des caisses d'assurance maladie which had been created in August 2004.
-He served in this position until 2014, when he was succeeded by Nicolas Revel.
+On 22 September 2004 he was appointed General Director of the National Workers Health Insurance Fund :fr:la Caisse nationale d'assurance-maladie des travailleurs salariés (CNAMTS), replacing Daniel Lenoir.
+He was then appointed in November 2004 to be director of the overall supervising body of National health insurance funds. :fr:Union nationale des caisses d'assurance maladie which were created in August 2004.
+He served in this position until 2014, when it was announced he was joining MSH International.
+He was succeeded by Nicolas Revel.